Algebraic-Programming/HiCR/include/hicr/frontends/tasking/README.rst

 ------------------------

 The workers are build upon HiCR processing units.
-The worker class also contains a simple loop that calls a :code:`pull()` function, i.e., a user-defined scheduling function that should return the next task to execute (or a null pointer, if none is available).
+The worker class also contains a simple loop that calls a :code:`_pullFunction()` , i.e., a user-defined scheduling function that should return the next task to execute (or a null pointer, if none is available).

 Instead of initializing a task directly one can create a worker running those tasks.